SLAM faces axe; two departments likely to be cut with job losses expected - Honi Soit

 ‘Operation Bluestar’ involves the complete disbanding of SLAM, reducing the number of FASS schools from six to five, while the Departments of Studies in Religion and Theatre and Performance Studies are likely to be closed entirely.

 The Media and Communications Department, which has maintained high undergraduate enrolment and profitability, is likely to be moved into another existing school.
-The Creative Writing Department may also be amalgamated into the Department of English under the scheme.
+The Writing Studies Department may also be amalgamated into the Department of English under the scheme.
 Linguistics staff have also expressed concern that they may be impacted by the restructure.

+A University spokesperson acknowledged “the possibility of restructuring the current six schools as five, and closing a number of departments and programs.
+Studies in Religion and Theatre and Performance Studies are among the departments considered as options for closure…The Faculty is committed to reducing its costs, but how that will be achieved is not yet known.”

 The staff meeting was called after rumours of an impending restructure began to gain strength among staff.

-Note: This article was updated at 10:46 pm, 30 April.